 Pathway Logic Assistant Reference Guide

 The Pathway Logic Assistant (PLA) allows you to explore a Pathway logic knowledge base (KB) and to query models derived from such a KB.
 One interacts with PLA via two main types of window: the knowledge base manager (KBManager, unique to a session) and graph viewer windows (zero or more per session).
 A model can be derived using a predefined initial state (called a dish), or by interactively creating an initial state using the dish editor.
+Dishes represent the cell state in a hypthetial experimental setup.
 The resulting model is represented as a Petri net whose transitions are the KB rules reachable from the initial state.
 The Petri net graph is displayed in the PLA viewer which the user can use to browse the network and query the model for subnets and pathways.
 Using PLA you can also incrementally explore the KB network by specifying a set of rules or occurrences from which to start and then selectively adding connected rules and occurrences.
 In addition, graphs (i.e. the underlying networks) that have been constructed by querying models or exploring can be compared.
 A graph viewer has a mode determined by the interface provided by the underlying network: Pnet for networks generated from a dish (models) and subnets resulting from queries; Xnet for networks generated by exploring; and Cnet for comparison nets.
 The reason for modes is that the meaningful operations/interactions depend on the mode (how the network was generated).

 KBManager Window

-When PLA starts up it loads a knowledge base (KB) and a knowledge base manager window (title: PLA KBManager) appears in the upper left corner of your screen.
+When PLA starts up it loads a knowledge base (KB) and displays a knowledge base manager window (title: PLA KBManager) in the upper left corner of your screen.
 The KBManager displays a list of available knowledge bases (rule sets).
 Initially, there is just one KB.
 The currently selected KB highlighted in blue.

 The KBManager has three buttons on the right.
 Use one of these buttons to open a PLA viewer window displaying the corresponding network graph.